dwengovzw/ci_setup/README.md

 ```bash
 sh deploy.sh
 ```
-- If this hangs add the *--network host* flag to all the build commands in the script.
+- If this hangs, see issues described below.

 With this configuration, you should be able to access the $hostname/jenkins url from your browser.
 Navigate to this url and execute the steps below: